GeoscienceAustralia/BAL/_sources/docs/training/objectives.rst.txt

 ---------------

 * Officers supporting bushfire planning and management activities
-* Officers responsible for vulnerable infrastructure assets
+* Officers responsible for managing vulnerable infrastructure assets

 Prerequisites
 -------------

 * An understanding of Geographic Information Systems;
+* An understanding of bushfire hazards and the impacts on assets;
 * A computer with:

   * Windows (XP, 7, 8, 10)
-  * ArcGIS 10.2 or later
+  * ArcGIS 10.2 or later, including the Python extensions
+  * Internet access (to download the toolbox)